MeaCulpitt/SignalCast/docs/Business_Logic.md

 1. **Data Minimization:** Raw IP → Reverse Lookup → Org Name + ASN → Hash → Discard Raw IP.
 No raw IPs stored beyond validation window (~1 hour).

 2. **Aggregation Over Identification:** SignalCast targets **organizations**, not individuals.
-The goal is to verify "this click came from a Replicate customer" — not to identify the specific person.
+The goal is to verify "this click came from a Replicate user" — not to identify the specific person.

 3. **First-Party Consent at Conversion:** When a user signs up for an API or submits a demo request, they provide work email and consent voluntarily.